Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 az devops configure --defaults organization=https://dev.azure.com/<your-org> project=<your-project>
 ```

-### 2) Generate your own repository based on the AlwaysOn GitHub template
+### 2) Generate your own repository based on the Azure Mission-Critical GitHub template

-Azure DevOps Repos would allow us to import the AlwaysOn GitHub repository into Azure DevOps as well.
+Azure DevOps Repos would allow us to import the Azure Mission-Critical reference implementation GitHub repository into Azure DevOps as well.
 For this guide we have decided to generate our own repository based on the template on GitHub and use it from there.

-Go to the root of the AlwaysOn repository on GitHub and click on "Use this template" in the top right corner:
+Go to the root of the Azure Mission-Critical reference implementation repository on GitHub and click on "Use this template" in the top right corner:

 ![Use GitHub Repo template](/docs/media/AlwaysOnGettingStarted2Fork.png)